Most Googled tech questions state-by-state

 - 5 reasons you wouldn’t want to be in the shoes of Apple CEO Tim Cook right now

-In fairness, the majority of each state’s residents seem to search for the answers to questions that seem completely reasonable: how to fix a computer or a phone screen, what’s the best smartphone and what “data not available” means, there are a few notable outliers and oddities.

-Georgia, for example, is worried that baby monitors are susceptible to hacking and guess what?
-The fears are legitimate, writes the internet information website.
+People in Georgia, for example, are worried that baby monitors can be hacked.
+And guess what?
+Those fears are legitimate.

 “Congratulations, Georgia.
 Your most googled tech myth turns out to be true.
 Sorry we can’t console you about this one.
 Baby monitors are susceptible to hacking, especially the modern smart monitors that integrate online.
 If you want a safer option, older monitors (the ones that are basically glorified two-way radios) are harder to hack.”

-In New York, the study concludes, there are too many people who still believe that Macs are immune to viruses.
-They’re less susceptible, perhaps, but not immune.
+In New York, the study concludes, many people still believe that Macs are immune to viruses.
+(They’re less susceptible, perhaps, but not immune.)

-Other myths or partial truths are common throughout the country, the study found: more than 50 percent of people believe that charging their cellphone overnight can ruin their battery, 31 percent believe that an airport X-ray machine can wipe the memory from a phone or laptop, 30% think a computer must be shut down every night for it to run properly and 12% think deleted files can never be recovered.
+Other myths or partial truths are common throughout the country, the study found: More than 50 percent of people believe that charging their cellphone overnight can ruin the battery, 31 percent believe that an airport X-ray machine can wipe the memory from a phone or laptop, 30 percent think a computer must be shut down every night for it to run properly and 12 percent think deleted files can never be recovered.

 “Got some texts you regret?
 Deleting them doesn’t make them disappear.
 Wish you wouldn’t have posted that picture?
 Too late.
-It’s out there,” the study says.

-Deleted files can be recovered, even after you empty the recycle bin….
-When it comes to digital files, just assume everything you create will be around forever.”
+It’s out there,” the report says.
+“Deleted files can be recovered, even after you empty the recycle bin. … When it comes to digital files, just assume everything you create will be around forever.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.